simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 ## Step 4. <a href="motors_config" class="remove_dec"> Motor setup </a>
 After the position sensor and the driver we proceed to initializing and configuring the motor.
-The library supports BLDC motors handled by `BLDCMotor` class as well as the stepper motors handled by `StepperMotor` class.
-Both classes are instantiated by providing just the `pole_pairs` number of the motor and optionally motors phase resistance and the KV rating.
+The library supports BLDC motors handled by the `BLDCMotor` class as well as stepper motors handled by the `StepperMotor` class.
+Both classes are instantiated by providing just the `pole_pairs` number of the motor and optionally the motors´ phase resistance and the KV rating.

 <a href="javascript:show('0m','motor');" id="btn-0m" class="btn-motor btn btn-primary">BLDC motor</a>